RichCWilkerson/Consulting_Notes/Eval_Questions_Organized.md

 **Succinct Interview Answer**
 > I’ve used all three approaches: firing a load from the ViewModel `init`, triggering it from the UI in a `LaunchedEffect`, and tying it to Flow subscription with `onStart`.
 These choices trade off simplicity vs testability.
 Lately I prefer either a clearly keyed `LaunchedEffect` from the UI or using Flow’s `onStart` and `stateIn` so it’s obvious when loading starts and tests can control it more easily.

----

-This organized file is meant as your **primary study guide**.
-As you encounter new interview questions, you can:
-- Attach them to an existing **Master Question** here, or
-- Add a new section using the same structure: *Master Question → High-Level → Details → Succinct Answer*.